Raj2389/Lego/README.md

 - GitHub: [Your GitHub Profile]
 - LinkedIn: [Your LinkedIn Profile]

-## 📝 License
+## ⚠️ Disclaimer

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+The Lego set data is provided for demonstration purposes only.
+All Lego-related trademarks and copyrights belong to their respective owners.

+© 2024 Rajan Kamboj.
+All rights reserved.

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## ⚠️ Disclaimer

-The Lego set data is provided for demonstration purposes only.
-All Lego-related trademarks and copyrights belong to their respective owners.